 Guide to Lossless Audio: Everything you need to know from a Phone User perspective

 Remember back in the day when Walkmans and CDs were a thing?
 Or even before that, when vinyl records were played on turntables?
-Now that was true, lossless audio — audio in the form that the original creator wanted you to hear it in, without any loss of information.
+Now that was true lossless audio, audio in the form the original creator wanted you to hear it in, without any loss of information.
 With time and evolving technology though, these discs were replaced by ubiquitous MP3 players like the iPod or just about any mobile phone that could play .mp3 files.
 While this was revolutionary in many ways since you no longer had to carry bulky equipment to enjoy your favorite tracks, it came with a compromise — audio compression.

 What is Audio Compression?

 Before we answer that question, it’s important to learn a bit more about some (not so) commonly used terms – bitrate and sample rate.